taw00/joplin-rpm/README.md

 # What's in this repository?

-This repository provides and maintains source packages that can be built to run on Fedora Linux 29+ and EL7 on x86_64.
+This repository provides and maintains source packages that can be built to run on Fedora Linux 29+ and EL8 (testing-only) on x86_64.
 Binary (fully functional) application packages based on these source packages are available elsewhere (see below) and make Joplin relatively easy to install and maintain.

 In order to use this application, you only need to download and install the `joplin` application.
 It will, by default, only store your notes and documents